vyperlang/vyper/docs/structure-of-a-contract.rst

 Structs
 =======

-A struct is custom defined type that allows you to group several variables together:
+A struct is a custom defined type that allows you to group several variables together:

 .. code-block:: python